swarupmishal/Data-Mining-using-SQL-SSIS-Tableau/README.md

 ## Here we can see the actual values of customers who exited.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/IsActiveMember_Actuals.png)

-## Here we have tried to analyze the
+## Here we have tried to analyze the if having more number of products makes a loyal customer.
+For the last 2 columns we got very less observations so we can't really rely on them.
+But we can see that the customers who have more products enrolled with the bank, they are most likely to stay.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/NumberOfProducts.png)

-## Here we have tried to analyze the
+## Here we have tried to validate the records.
+We have drawn the chart on the basis of last digit of the customerID and since it has got no relevance weather a customer will stay or leave the Bank, we can see that our data is valid.
 ![alt text](https://github.com/swarupmishal/Data-Mining-using-Tableau/blob/master/Reports/Validation.png)

 ## Here we have tried to analyze the